Dancing in community is an excellent way to engage with aging.

 For more information about the group, contact the facilitator or come by a session!

-If you are interested in the Creative Movers but not available this season, there is an email list for updates about the group.
+If you are interested in the group but not available this season, there is an email listserv for updates about the group.

 Back story to the group:

 In 2016, participants in Joanne’s Dance for Brain Health class at Cedar Hill Recreation suggested creating a seniors’ dance troupe.
-The group began forming in autumn 2016 and has been shaped by the interests of participants thus far.
+The group began forming in autumn 2016, with support from Made in BC – Dance on Tour, and has been shaped by the interests of participants thus far.
 In Spring 2017 the group explored site-specific improvisation and some members chose to perform (being part of sharing the group’s work in public is completely optional).
+The group further explored group improvisation scores in 2018.

 Dancing is fantastic for brain health, as well as physical, emotional and social well-being.
 Research has found that frequent dancing is one of the best activities for reducing the risk of Alzheimer’s disease and dementia.